Our Priorities: Resilient Cities & Communities

 Since 2019, River Network and the Urban Waters Learning Network (UWLN) have been digging deeper into a topic that has long been a concern of urban waters practitioners: the gentrification and displacement of people that we see taking place in our urban communities, oftentimes following efforts to revitalize and reinvest in the places we call home.
 We are addressing these topics by convening peer exchanges to explore strategies to mitigate displacement of people, and by producing blog posts, webinars, impact stories, and other resources.

-Get started with the webinar above, or explore the full 5-part webinar series on understanding and mitigating the impacts of gentrification and displacement.
+Get started with the webinar above, or explore other sessions on understanding and mitigating the impacts of gentrification and displacement.

 Experts of all stripes, from marine scientists to civil engineers, see a need for immediate actions to curb the deluge of garbage pouring into our oceans.
 Marine litter not only harms our ocean ecosystems, but is dangerous for freshwater systems and litter impacts our communities in many other ways, with environmental, social, and economic costs.